builtbymaxim/gw-course-project/README.md

 - **Approach:** Zero-shot prompting (no training)
 - **Prompt:** System instructions with classification criteria

+Evaluation: Same 50-sentence test set
+Prompt Design:
+System: "You are an expert in analyzing corporate sustainability reports.
+Classify statements as SPECIFIC (concrete numbers, dates, targets) or VAGUE (hedging words, no concrete commitments).
+Respond with ONLY: SPECIFIC or VAGUE."

+Input: "We reduced emissions by 50% by 2030."
+Expected: "SPECIFIC"

 ### Results:
 **Zero-Shot LLM Performance:**
 - Accuracy:  0.8400 (84%)